Skip links and keyboard navigation

 • intellectual property ownership.

-In moving to ICT-as-a-service, departments still remain responsible for examining any legislative, standards and other compliance requirements that are relevant to their data, information or records.
+In moving to ICT-as-a-service, departments remain responsible for examining any legislative, standards and other compliance requirements that are relevant to their data, information or records.

 The Queensland Government ICT-as-a-service risk assessment guideline can provide further guidance on common ICT-as-a-service contractual issues.
 The guideline is part of the ICT-as-a-service Decision Framework and is designed to assist departments in developing a risk assessment when considering the use of ICT-as-a-service.
 It outlines the key considerations/risks that departments should address as part of their existing risk management processes.
 The guideline incorporates advice from a range of key sources, and also directs departments to relevant guidance provided by others, including: